 There are some very helpful resources on the IELTS website, including sample questions and tests.
 You can purchase additional resources through the IELTS website or with another provider.
 Cambridge English Assessment also has some great preparation materials, including helpful tips for each exam section.

 Essentially, there are three steps to your preparation:

 - Improve your English.
-The best way to do this is watch BBC or CNN or other programs where you are sure that the grammar and syntax are correct.
-Read as much as you can, especially newspapers and magazines, and practice writing and speaking whenever you can.
+The best way to do this is watch BBC or CNN or any other English-speaking programmes where you can be sure that the grammar and syntax are correct.
+Read as much as you can, especially newspapers and magazines, and also practice writing and speaking at every opportunity.
 Some students may benefit from a formal preparation class, workshop, or book to help enhance their English skills and make them feel prepared.

 - Understand the test.
-Take practice tests, read the specifications carefully, and get tips from students who have taken the test before.
+Take practice tests, read the specifications carefully, and get tips from students who have sat the test before.

-This is a hugely popular test, one that is highly respected and widely accepted.
-Preparing and taking this exam will get you one step closer to realizing your dream of working, studying, or relocating to an English-speaking country.
+The IELTS test is hugely popular one; it is highly respected and widely accepted around the globe.
+Preparing to take this exam will bring you one step closer to realising your dream of working, studying, or relocating to an English-speaking country.